quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ## 6. Weighted average costs of capital (WACC)

-You can now adjust the future WACC for different categories.
+You can now adjust the future cost of capital (WACC) for all technologies in the ETM.
 More information can be found on our [documentation][wacc documentation].

 [Discover the WACC sliders here!][wacc slide]